 5 Local Breweries DayOne Loves.

-Here at DayOne Design Studio, we love the occasional beer or two in the pub after a hard day’s work (or from the office fridge when pulling a late one!).
+Here at DayOne Design Studio, we love the occasional beer or two in the pub after a hard day’s work in Canterbury (or from the office fridge when pulling a late one!).
 And with the number of UK breweries at an 80-year high , there is no shortage of choice by the time we reach the bar.

 Living and working in Kent, a.k.a.
 The Garden of England (one of only 7 counties in England where hops are still grown ), we are lucky enough to be surrounded by small breweries, all offering a range of beers for us to try – in fact there are roughly 40 breweries in Kent alone at the moment.